A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

+\end{description} Please note that we assume that the error in estimating~$\pdf{\ylf}$ can be made arbitrarily small due to the low cost of LF simulations. \emph{BMFMC} brings two significant advantages for UQ with computationally demanding computer models: Firstly, by exploiting information encoded in computationally cheaper, lower-fidelity~(LF) versions of the original computer model, we can drastically reduce the number of costly HF model evaluations and enable forward and backward uncertainty propagation even for very expensive models.
+Secondly, by learning a nonlinear statistical dependency between the~$\ylf$ and~$\yhf$, \emph{BMFMC} circumvents the curse of dimensionality, which arises as a result of high-dimensional model inputs~$\bx$.

-Figure \ref{fig: conditionals} provides a visualization of the main terms in equation \eqref{eqn: mf_uq}.
-In particular, Figure \ref{fig: conditionals}(a) shows examples of response surfaces for a two-dimensional input~$\bx$.
-The upper response surface represents a LF model and the lower one the corresponding HF model response.
+\Cref{fig: conditionals} provides a visualization of the main terms in Equation~\eqref{eqn: mf_uq}.
+In particular, \Cref{fig: conditionals}(a) shows examples of response surfaces for a two-dimensional input~$\bx$.
+The upper response surface represents an LF model, and the lower one the corresponding HF model response.
 A red dot marks a function value for the same~$\bx$ on both models.

-The corresponding Dirac density~$\pdf{\yhf|\bx}$ is shown by a blue arrow, centered on the red dot in Figure \ref{fig: conditionals}(b).
-An indicative conditional density of~$\yhf$ given~$\ylf$ is also shown in Figure \ref{fig: conditionals}(b).
-The vertical red line shows the support for the corresponding conditional density~$\pdf{\yhf|\ylf}$ which encodes the knowledge about possible outcomes of~$\yhf$ when only~$\ylf$ is observed (without information of a specific~$\bx$ that yielded~$\ylf$).
+The corresponding Dirac density~$\pdf{\yhf|\bx}$ is shown by a blue arrow, centered on the red dot in \Cref{fig: conditionals}(b).
+An indicative conditional density of~$\yhf$ given~$\ylf$ is also shown in \Cref{fig: conditionals}(b).
+The vertical red line shows the support for the corresponding conditional density~$\pdf{\yhf|\ylf}$ which encodes the knowledge about possible outcomes of~$\yhf$ when only~$\ylf$ is known~(without information of a specific~$\bx$ that yielded~$\ylf$).